 Adopting healthier habits can reduce your risk of future attacks:

-Ignoring gout can lead to serious health issues over time, including:
+Ignoring untreated gout can lead to serious health issues over time, including:

-Timely diagnosis and treatment are crucial in preventing these complications and improving your overall quality of life.
+Timely diagnosis and treatment are crucial in preventing chronic gout complications and improving your overall quality of life.